In this chapter, we will go through how to set up nRF Sniffer and verify that it functional by sniffing a Bluetooth LE packet.

 Wireshark is an open-source packet analyzer, and can be used for many different protocols.
 To use it with the nRF Sniffer firmware, we offer an external capture plugin to use with Wireshark.

-The nRF Sniffer capture tool comes as an external capture plugin for Wireshark.
+The nRF Sniffer capture tool comes either as stand alone tool or as an external capture plugin for Wireshark.

 1.1 Open a command window and navigate to the folder Sniffer_Software/extcap